hanslhansl/loop-to-constant/README.md

     for j in range(c, i):
         r += j
 ```
-Note that the upper border for `j` is  now the index `i` of the enclosing for loop.
+Note that the upper border for `j` is  now the index `i` of the enclosing loop.

 But we can go way further:
 ```